-Unlike the black tank, the gray tank is a lot less gross to dump!
-Moreover, the steps are even easier!
+Unlike the black tank, the gray tank is a lot less gross to dump, and the steps are even easier!
 Of course, like the black tank, open dumping is prohibited by law in almost every area, and we do not advise it.
 Make sure that you dump your gray water tank at a proper waste disposal location.
 Again, there are many locations to dump your gray tank, which (to make it convenient) can be completed at the same time you dump your black tank.

 The steps for dumping your gray water tank are pretty much the same as those you used when dumping your black tank:

 To get rid of a pyramid plug, some places will charge you exorbitant rates to use a spray wand, allowing you to break up the plug.
 However, there is an easier way.
-Unique’s Tank Cleaner uses safe bacteria to eat all the waste in that pyramid plug.
+Unique Tank Cleaner uses safe bacteria to eat all the waste in that pyramid plug.
 Once Tank Cleaner has broken down the solid plug into liquid, you can easily dump your black tank following the steps outlined above.
 It is the easy, effective solution to an often vexing and all-too-common problem!